 You are not alone!
 There is a tremendous ADHD community to support and help you.
 A few places to look for support groups, treatment and referrals are noted below.

 The Hallowell Centers in Boston MetroWest, NYC, SF and Seattle.
 Each Center has clinicians who specialize in the diagnosis and treatment of children, adolescents and adults with ADHD and learning challenges.
-The Centers all share Dr. Hallowell’s multidisciplinary, strength-based approach, which includes Board Certified Physicians, Neuropsychologists, Psychologists, Coaches and educational specialists.
+The Centers share Dr. Hallowell’s multidisciplinary, strength-based approach, which includes Board Certified Physicians, Neuropsychologists, Psychologists, Coaches and educational specialists.

 If you are not near a Hallowell Center or if it is important to see a physician who processes your insurance, then we have listed additional resources below.
 Please use these resources, as staff at the Hallowell Centers cannot provide you with referral information.

-You can also call your local teaching hospital or medical school to see if you can get into a resident’s clinic.
+Another option is to call your local teaching hospital or medical school to see if you can get into a resident’s clinic.

 ADHD RESOURCES FOR ADULTS